franks42/clj-ns-browser/README.md

 * remove cljsh/repls dependency - cleanup the utility and clj-info

-* maybe makes more sense to select on functions/macros/classes than publics/interns/maps - especially for novice users (?)
+* maybe makes more sense to select on functions/macros/classes/data than publics/interns/maps - especially for novice users (?).
+Or in addition to selecting on functions/macros/classes/data, make it clear in the list which category each symbol falls in, and let user group symbols by this category, e.g. all classes, then all data, then all macros, then all functions.

 ## Acknowledgment